galya-m/docs/docs/catalog/example.md

 ### App
-The main component of the example, it calls the rest of the components and also includes the function `onPublish` with the logic to publish a NFT1155 which is passed as parameter to the component [PublisAsset](#publishasset)
+The main component of the example, it pulls the rest of the components and also includes the function `onPublish` with the logic to publish a NFT1155 which is transferred as a parameter to the component [PublisAsset](#publishasset)

 ```tsx
 const App = () => {